 \subsection{Mechanism Design}

-We frame the problem of private AI regulation as a specific instance of mechanism design.
-We first review the general mechanism design framework \citep{hurwicz1973design, maskin1999nash} and then highlight the unique challenges with formalisation of AI regulation as a mechanism design problem.
-Mechanism design concerns a setting where a designer (or principal) aims to implement a desired outcome but lacks private information held by strategic agents.
-Consider a set of $n$ agents, where each agent $i$ possesses private information, referred to as a \textit{type} $\theta_i \in \Theta_i$ drawn from a type space $\Theta_i$.
-The joint type profile is denoted by $\bm{\theta} = (\theta_1, \dots, \theta_n) \in \bm{\Theta}$, where $\bm{\Theta} := \bigtimes_{i=1}^n \Theta_i$.
-The principal's desired outcomes can then be characterized by a \emph{social choice function}.
+We briefly review the relevant mechanism design concepts needed to frame AI regulation as a mechanism design problem (see \citet{roughgarden2010algorithmic} or \citet{nisan2007introduction} for a textbook introduction).
+Mechanism design studies how a designer can implement a desired outcome when an agent holds private information.
+An agent's private information, typically referred to as \textit{type}, is denoted by $\theta \in \Theta$ where $\Theta$ is the type space.
+The desired outcome is described by a \emph{social choice function}